siwar003/decryptE_replication/README.md

 ## Key Features

-* Plate-matched normalization using DMSO controls
 * 4-parameter log-logistic (LL.4) dose-response modeling using the `drc` R package
 * Extraction of key pharmacological metrics:
   * Fold change at highest dose
   * EC50 and pEC50
   * Hill slope
   * Top and bottom asymptotes
   * Area under the curve (AUC)
   * R² (goodness of fit)
-* Filtering of biologically meaningful responses based on effect size and fit quality
+* Filtering of biologically meaningful responses

 ---